Sarnath Express

+The 15159 / 15160 Sarnath Express is a legendary express train belonging to North Eastern Railway connecting Chhapra Junction with Durg Junction.
+Sarnath Express initially used to run between Varanasi Junction and Durg Junction, whereas at present, the service extended up to Chhapra Junction.

 Overview

-Sarnath Express being numbered as No.1515915160 running from Chhapra Junction with Durg Junction.
+Sarnath Express being numbered as No.15159 / 15160 running from Chhapra Junction with Durg Junction.
 The then Minister of Railways, Pawan Kumar Bansal announced during Railway Budget for 2013–2014 that the service will be extended up to Muzaffarpur Junction and Gonda Junction.

+Route & halts

+Traction

+Both trains are hauled by a Kanpur Loco Shed or Itarsi Loco Shed-based WAP-7 electric locomotive from Chhapra to Durg and vice versa.

 Rakes

 The service has one First A/C (HA1), two Second A/C (2A), eight Third A/C (3A) and 05 Sleeper Class (LS) of Couchette car type in addition to five General Class (UR/GS) of Corridor coach type and two Seating–Luggage rakes (SLR).
-During 16 March 2017, it was announced by North Eastern Railway zone that an additional Third A/C coach will be added to the existing for a period of three months from 19 March 2017–19 June 2017 for both up and down services.
+During 16 March 2017, it was announced by North Eastern Railway zone that an additional Third A/C coach will be added to the existing for a period of three months from 19 March 2017 – 19 June 2017 for both up and down services.